 The University has inter-related actions plans and initiatives including the Gender Equality Action Plan, Respect at Melbourne, and Athena Swan Accreditation Program, under the Diversity and Inclusion Strategy 2030.

-Staff who are looking for guidance for parents and carers, such as leave entitlements, flexible work arrangements and career interruptions, can visit the wellbeing portal in Staff Hub.
+Staff who are looking for guidance for parents and carers, such as leave entitlements, flexible work arrangements and career interruptions, can visit Staff Hub (university staff access only).

 This Gender Equality Action Plan (GEAP) will support the advancement and embedding of diversity and inclusion principles at the University to create enduring and widespread cultural change.
 It does this with a particular focus on gender equality.
 The GEAP reflects upon our systems, structures, attitudes and behaviours, and, having done so, offers strategies and measures (i.e. actions) to strengthen access, inclusion and equity for staff of all genders.